Munich backstory

 Here are 8 fast facts about the famous region of which Munich is the capital, plus a few other surprising tidbits.

-52 ways to act like a local - Fit right in
+52 ways to act like a local

-What do “real” Munich people do?
 This story lists 52 purely Munich experiences.
 From getting nude in a park to setting up a maypole and jogging in a graveyard, here are some ideas if you want to feel like you’re really a part of the city.
-(Read 52 ways)

-Communist Munich - reign of chaos
+Communist Munich - a reign of chaos

-Did you know Munich was the capital of the world’s second soviet republic?
 In the dying days of World War One socialist Kurt Eisner led a revolution that ended the monarchy.

 It caused one of the bloodiest episodes in Munich’s history.
 Find out what this memorial has to do with it.